praveenkumarsrivas/Machine_Learning-movie_rec/README.md

 # Boom Go! you are up!!!!

-# Note : wanted to do any changes in code, use notebook for experiments.
+# Note : All the files data are available no need to search anything also if you wanted to do any changes in code, use notebook for experiments.

 # Leave star 🌟